JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/classes/rogue.md

 ### Stroke of Luck (Level 20)

 At 20th level, you have an uncanny knack for succeeding when you need to.
 If your attack misses a target within range, you can turn the miss into a hit.
-Alternatively, if you fail an ability check, you can treat the `d20` roll as a 20.
+Alternatively, if you fail an ability check, you can treat the `dice: d20|avg` (`d20`) roll as a 20.

 Once you use this feature, you can't use it again until you finish a short or long rest.